Social security in Australia: ABSTUDY

 ABSTUDY (The Aboriginal and Torres Strait Islander Study Assistance Scheme) is a welfare payment for Indigenous Australians undergoing some form of study.
 All Indigenous students at secondary or tertiary institutions, as well as those studying by correspondence, and primary students who turned 14 prior to 1 January of their current year of study.
 To qualify as Indigenous, a student must be of Aboriginal or Torres Strait Islander descent by Centrelink standards and be a current Australian citizen.
 ABSTUDY is tailored according to income tests, and the status of partners, guardians, and dependent children.

 Whilst this payment is administered through Centrelink, the payment is made under ABSTUDY Policy.
-The responsibility for ABSTUDY Policy rests with the Minister of Education and the Department of Education, Employment and Workplace Relations, and is not contained within the Social Security Act 1991.
+The responsibility for ABSTUDY Policy rests with the Minister of Education and the Department of Education, and is not contained within the Social Security Act 1991.

 Disability Support Pension

 The Disability Support Pension (DSP) provides income support for people who suffer a long-term disability, which in the opinion of an assessor they will not recover from in the next two years, and which will render them unable to work or participate in a training activity enabling them to work.
-The basic rate for a single person is A$1,051.30 (as at March 2025); different rates apply to persons under 18 with no children, and to couples, married, de facto or in a same-sex relationship.
+The basic rate for a single person is A$1,079.70 (as at December 2025); different rates apply to persons under 18 with no children, and to couples, married, de facto or in a same-sex relationship.
 The payment is income and assets-tested.
 However, if an applicant is permanently blind, they can receive DSP without income and assets tests, and without needing to prove any inability to work, etc. DSP can take a while to process, so as a temporary measure claimants are placed on another payment (e.g. Newstart with a medical certificate to cover the activity tests) while the payment is being assessed; once granted it is backdated to the claim date at the higher DSP rate.

 In the 2011 Australian federal budget, there were changes introduced to the Disability Support Pension, including that people under the age of 35 would be placed onto the Newstart Allowance for the first 18 months.
 Furthermore, the eligibility criteria for the DSP became more strict under the Gillard government.

 Patrick McClure was in January 2014 appointed by the Abbott government to a review targeting benefits on people in receipt of Newstart Allowance and the Disability Support Pension, reporting in February 2014.
 Eligibility criteria for the DSP has been made more strict, and unsuccessful claimants can only receive the Newstart Allowance, which pays $170 less per week.
 According to the Australian Council of Social Service (ACOSS), between 2010 and 2016 there was a large drop in successful claims to the DSP.
 To be eligible for the DSP, a person's condition must be "fully diagnosed, fully treated and fully stabilised", which has had the unintended consequence of making it harder for cancer patients to access the DSP – unless their condition is terminal.